-Written by Dylan DaCosta, Head of Enrollment for The Art of Applying®
+Written by Dylan DaCosta, former Head of Enrollment for The Art of Applying®

 Diversity of thought is crucial